zgoda/kristall/README.rst

 Seriously, I'm not calling this *a framework*.
 Not yet.
-It consists of ``Application`` class that's and entry point to runtime and ``Request``/``Response`` objects that in fact are Werkzeug's built in wrappers reconfigured to support only JSON as transport media.
+It consists of ``Application`` class that's and entry point to runtime and ``Request``/``Response`` objects that in fact are Werkzeug's built in wrappers reconfigured to support only JSON as transport media with some convenience methods.

 Runtime dependencies
 --------------------